Now is the best time to support nonprofit organizations.

 On March 15th, their appeals were rewarded and the Chief Administrative Judge of the state of New York declared and signed into order that “all eviction proceedings and pending eviction orders shall be suspended statewide until further notice.”

 New York housing courts re-opened in early June, which garnered protests and calls to keep the housing courts closed.
-Then, Governor Cuomo extended the blanket eviction moratorium from June 20th until August 20th in order to keep the courts less crowded, and signed the Tenant Safe Harbor Act.
+Then, Governor Cuomo extended the blanket eviction moratorium from June 20th until September 4th for most eviction orders in order to keep the courts less crowded, and also signed the Tenant Safe Harbor Act.
 Now, Communities Resist is working alongside other tenants’ associations in New York City to pressure the Senate to close housing courts again.
 It’s physically unsafe to require individuals to go to court now, they say, and evictions will only worsen the public health crisis.
 Additionally, they argue that the safe harbor act does very little to functionally protect tenants.
 With no clear end in sight, long-term rent relief and a universal eviction moratorium is necessary prevent financial hardships from worsening, and to ensure that all New Yorkers can be safely housed and socially distanced through this pandemic.
 You can sign the petition to keep housing court closed, and consider supporting Communities Resist‘s fight for housing justice during this critical time.
 You can also keep up-to-date with the state of moratorium by following Communities Resist on Twitter.

 “This pandemic has revealed to all just how structurally unequal our city and society are.
 For so many reasons of systemic injustice, it is the most vulnerable communities, our poor and immigrant neighborhoods of color—our clients—who are the most vulnerable right now.
 We have always fought by their side to combat gentrification and displacement.
 And we will continue to do so with every resource we can marshal, in any capacity we can assume, to combat the suffering they are experiencing even more so now.”Lina Lee, Executive Director of Communities Resist